josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 secondary issue compared to other issues raised during the workshops.
-When asked if the Trust could be smaller, workshop participants responded that size was not an issue aside from getting quorum occasionally.
+When asked if the Trust could be smaller, workshop participants responded that size was not an issue aside from getting quorum occasionally (this has only happened once or twice).
 Another commentor felt that the size and composition of the IETF Trust should be determined by its role, which needs to be discussed.
 Currently, the IETF Trust has a light workload.